Reachability in arborescence packings: Introduction

 In the last part, we deal with the algorithmic aspects of our work.
 We first show that in the first two settings, our proofs can be turned into polynomial time recursive algorithms for finding the desired packings.
 In order to obtain algorithms that compute optimal weighted solutions, we rely on matroid intersection.
 This is useful due to a result of Edmonds that states that a common independent set of two matroids of a given size minimizing a given weight function can be computed in polynomial time if polynomial time independence oracles for the matroids are available \cite{e2}.
 A connection in the basic setting between arborescence packing and matroid intersection has first been observed by Edmonds \cite{e4}.
 Later, Kir\'aly, Szigeti and Tanigawa managed to also model matroid-based packings of arborescences as the intersection of two matroids yielding an algorithm for the weighted version of this problem \cite{kst}.
 In a first step, we show how to extend their construction to mixed hypergraphs.
 In \cite{kst}, also a rather involved construction was given that modeled matroid-reachability-based packings of arborescences as the intersection of two matroids.
 A similar construction for matroid-reachability-based packings of mixed hyperarborescences in matroid-rooted mixed hypergraphs has recently been given by Kir\'aly \cite{kiralgo}.
 We give a different algorithm for the weighted version of this problem.
 Making use of the proof of our result characterizing matroid-rooted mixed hypergraphs admitting a matroid-reachability-based packing of mixed hyperarborescences, we give a polynomial time algorithm that uses the algorithm that computes a solution of minimum weight for the case of matroid-based packings of mixed hyperarborescences and only uses elementary arguments otherwise.
 This allows to avoid the very involved matroid construction the reachability condition imposes.

-In Section \ref{res}, we provide a more technical and detailed overview of the results considered.
-In Section \ref{red}, we give the reductions that yield our new proofs.
+Section \ref{defi} contains the definitions we need in this article.
+Section \ref{res} provides a more technical and detailed overview of the results considered.
+Section \ref{red} gives the reductions that yield our new proofs.
 Section \ref{alg} deals with the algorithmic impacts of our results.